 How we manage your homeowners or condominium association in Northern Virginia

 We require that the tenant abide by all community and association rules.
-To assist us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To help us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
 Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in your old passes before new passes can be issued.
+In some communities, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference